-Adult students are required to pay tuition and required fees prior to program start date.
+Adult students are required to pay tuition and fees prior to program start date.
 Students receiving financial aid may be granted a tuition and fees deferment.
-Tuition and fees are stated in Locklin Tech's current Program Schedule Curriculum Guide and Student Handbook and Career and Technical Education for Adults brochure and are available at www.LocklinTech.com and in student services. payable at the beginning of each semester and summer session.
+Tuition and fees are stated in Locklin Tech's current Curriculum Guide and Student Handbook and Career and Technical Education for Adults brochure and are available at www.LocklinTech.com and in student services.
 Tuition and fees are assessed each semester and may be prorated based on the student's date of enrollment.
 Retuning students must register prior to the beginning of each semester.
 Adult student enrollment will terminate on the last day of each semester.
 Additional program related costs may include lab fees, industry certification testing, uniforms, background checks and drug testing.
-A current Cost of Attendance for Adult Students handout is available in Student Services.
 Students who do not verify Florida residency will be assessed non-resident course fees.